Qarj/linux-survival/TypeScript.md

 ## Unknown type

-It is better to use the `unknown` type when converting JavaScript to TypeScript rather than the `any` type, since it forces us to do type checking.
+It is better to use the `unknown` type when converting JavaScript to TypeScript rather than the `any` type, since it forces us to do type narrowing.

 ```ts
 function render(document: unknown) {